omercankoc/swift-handbook/Sources/StructuresAndClasses.md

 # Structures and Classes
 Structures and classes in Swift have many things in common.
 - Definable calculated and stored properties,
-- Functions and closures can be created for functionality,
+- Methods and closures can be created for functionality,
 - Subscripts can be created for get and set operations in collections,
 - Initialization states can be set (init),
 - Extension can be defined to add new functionality,